mamedev/mame/docs/source/techspecs/luareference.rst

     greater than or equal to the start address.
 The width must be 8, 16, 30 or
     64. If the step is provided, it must be a positive number of elements. space:add_change_notifier(callback)
-    Adds a
-    :ref:`handler change subscription <luareference-mem-spacechangenotif>` to
-    the address space.
+    Add a callback to receive notifications for handler changes in address space.
 The callback function is passed a single string as an argument, either ``r`` if read handlers have potentially changed, ``w`` if write handlers have potentially changed, or ``rw`` if both read and write handlers have potentially changed.

-    Note that handler change subscriptions must be explicitly removed before the emulation session ends. space:install_read_tap(start, end, name, callback)
+    Returns a :ref:`notifier subscription <luareference-core-notifiersub>`. space:install_read_tap(start, end, name, callback)
     Installs a :ref:`pass-through handler <luareference-mem-tap>` that will receive notifications on reads from the specified range of addresses in the